matthewrg/CDKUtilities/README.md

 The wait is over.
 You can finally focus more of your effort on the things that matter!

 Typing in part numbers all day long?
-Not anymore with a click of ctrl+alt+v.
+Not anymore with a click of ctrl+shift+v.
 Part numbers will have spaces removed

 before pasting.
-Ctrl+alt+c will copy a VIN too.
+Ctrl+shift+c will copy a VIN too.